manwar/theweeklychallenge/content/blog/perl-weekly-challenge-298.md

 Let us all welcome a new guest contributor, [**Dorian 'vxern' Oszczeda**](https://github.com/vxern) to `Team PWC`.
 Thank you, `Dorian`, for sharing your first contributions in [**Uiua**](https://github.com/manwar/perlweeklychallenge-club/tree/master/challenge-297/vxern/uiua).

-Today is the first `Monday` of the month and time to declare the next champion.
-We are proud to announce, `E. Choroba`, once again the champion of the month.
-Thank you for the being the most consistent contributor.
+Today is the first `Monday` of the month, which means it's time to announce the next champion.
+We are proud to declare, `E. Choroba`, once again, the Champion of the Month!
+Thank you for being the most consistent contributor.
 You have been one of the greatest `Perl` enthusiasts in the `Team PWC`.
-Congratulation once again.
+Congratulations once again.

-Finally we entered the festive month of `Advent Calendar`.
-For many, it is the time to reflect on past whole year achievements, good or bad.
-But for me, it is completely opposite, I just want it go away as quickly as possible.
-In fact, personally the time between the start of `October` and end of `January` period is the most scariest time.
-I am lucky so far this time, I survived the initial two months.
-I am hoping the remaining two months would go without any trouble.
-I wish you all a very happy festive month.
+Finally we have entered the festive month of `Advent Calendar`.
+For many, it's a time to reflect on on the achievements - both good or bad - of the past year.
+However, for me, it feels quite the opposite, I just want this period to pass as quickly as possible.
+Personally, the time between the start of `October` and the end of `January` period is the most challenging of the year.
+So far, I feel lucky to have survived the first two months, and I hope the remaining two go smoothly as well.
+I wish you all a very happy festive season!

-I would like to mention a very kind gesture by some members who regularly writes kind and motivating words to me.
-It is a private conversation otherwise I would have shared the message.
-Please accept my apology for never replying to your message.
-I do appreciate your kind efforts.
-Your words bring a big smile on my face every time.
-I am very emotional person by nature and find it hard to control when it comes to showing in public.
-I rather keep it private.
-May be one day when I meet in person then I can share my feelings.
+I would also like to highlight a kind gesture from some members who regularly send me encouraging and motivating messages.
+These are private conversation, so I won't share the details, but I deeply appreciate your effots.
+Please accept my apologies for not responding to your messages.
+I truly value your words, as they bring a big smile to my face every time.
+Being an emotional person by nature, I find it difficult to express my feelings publicly, so I prefer to keep such moments private.
+Perhaps one day, when we meet, I'll have the chance to share my gratitude more openly.

-The month of `December` is always the busiest time of the year because of daily post of `Advent Calendar`.
-Having said, I do enjoy going back and revisit the coolest work of the team members.
+`December` is always the busiest time of the year due to the daily posts for `Advent Calendar`.
+That said, I thoroughly enjoy revisiting the amazing work contributed by team members throughout the year.

 <br>